InnovAIte-Deakin/AI-Assisted-Navigation-Device/ML_side/docs/EVALUATION_PIPELINE.md

 pytest tests/ -v
 ```

-30 tests, all against `MockPredictor` and the small JSON fixtures in
+43 tests, against `MockPredictor`, a stubbed model, and the small JSON
-`tests/fixtures/eval/`.
+fixtures in `tests/fixtures/eval/`.
 The fixtures are deliberately constructed to
 exercise every code path: clean matches (true positives), a missed
 CRITICAL-severity hazard for both `stairs` and `vehicle`, and false
 detections for two classes (`chair`, `bicycle`) that have zero ground